jasonshave/JavaManagedIdentityWebAPI/README.md

 If you are running this application locally on your workstation (i.e. in IntellIJ), follow these steps to configure your `application-local.properties' file:

-1. Under `/clientprototype/src/main/java/resources` create a file called `application-local.properties` and add this file to your `.gitignore`
+1. Under `/clientprototype/src/main/java/resources` create a file called `application-local.properties` and add this file to your `.gitignore`.

 2. You will need to gather some information from the previous steps such as: